legal-nurse-and-doctor-990x358

 The responsibilities of a legal nurse consultant also vary based on his or her work environment or industry.
 By illustration, a legal nurse consultant employed in a law firm may be asked to summarize medical records, conduct medical literature searches, communicate with expert witnesses, and prepare medical documents to be used by the attorneys throughout the course of a case.
 A legal nurse consultant who works at an insurance company, by contrast, may instead be asked to perform a variety of case management tasks or act as a utilization review specialist, medical bill auditor, policy development coordinator, or even a claims adjuster.

-Finally, some LNCs work full-time in their roles as legal consultants, while others may work more traditional nursing jobs while earning extra income on the side, working hourly or part-time providing LNC services.
+Finally, some legal nurse consultants work full-time in their roles, while others may work more traditional nursing jobs while earning extra income on the side, working hourly or part-time, providing LNC services.

 In sum, the qualifications and job responsibilities of legal nurse consultants vary, and aspiring LNCs are advised to contact educational programs or industries of interest to see what they can offer.